rpatrik96/rpatrik96.github.io/_posts/2022-05-22-latex-tricks.md

     - $\Sigma$ covariance matrix
 ````

+> If the glossaries are not showing up (especially if you are on Overleaf), check whether the files are in a folder (common when uploading a `.zip`).
+If yes, move everything out of the folder.

 ### Fixing `hyperref` warnings
 When using `\gls{}, \glspl{}, \acrshort{}, \acrlong{}, \acrfull{}` in a caption, `hyperref` will warn about `Token not allowed in a PDF string`.
 To fix this, we can redefine these commands as
 ```latex